-You’ve decided an Individual Retirement Account (or IRA) is right for you.
+You’ve decided an individual retirement account (or IRA) is right for you.
 You’ve learned how they work and why they can be beneficial—from providing tax advantages and investment choices, to offering control over your savings and more.
 (Want a refresher?
 Check out these IRA basics.)

-1. Decide whether you want a traditional IRA or Roth IRA
+1. Decide whether you want a traditional IRA or Roth IRA.

 The main difference between a traditional and Roth IRA is when you pay taxes on your money.
-With a traditional IRA, you can deduct your contributions from your taxes the year you make the IRA contribution, which lowers your taxable income.
-Then, you pay taxes on the money you withdraw in retirement.
+With a traditional IRA, you can deduct your contributions from your taxes the year you make the IRA contribution, which lowers your taxable income.1 Then, you pay taxes on the money you withdraw in retirement.

 With a Roth IRA, you contribute using after-tax money (taxed based on your income at the time of contribution), without deducting those contributions from your taxes.
-Then when you withdraw your money in retirement, you don’t pay taxes on it, or on the earnings.1
+Then when you withdraw your money in retirement, you don’t pay taxes on it, or on the earnings.2

 If you’re not sure which type of IRA is right for you, ask yourself these questions: